 Your Long-Term Investments Be Comprised Of Index Funds

-We can’t stress the enough, because we get asked daily for advice on picking stocks.
+We can’t stress this enough, because we get asked daily for advice on picking stocks.
 We hear things like, “what do you guys think about buying Facebook or Apple stock right now?”.
 You don’t want to tie a large part of your net worth to just a few companies.
 Indexes are the way to go, people!

 Example portfolios and their Asset Allocation